Dhi13man/nordigen_integration/README.md

 ### Available Methods

-1. `NordigenAccountInfoAPI({required String accessToken})` (Class constuctor)
+1. `NordigenAccountInfoAPI({required String accessToken})` (class constructor)

-    Call it with `accessToken` parameter which is the access token generated using [User Secrets](https://ob.nordigen.com/user-secrets/), to access API features.
+    Call it with the `accessToken` generated using user secrets from the [quick-start guide](https://developer.gocardless.com/bank-account-data/quick-start-guide/) to access API features.

-    Analogous to Step 1 of [Account Information API documentation](https://nordigen.com/en/account_information_documenation/integration/quickstart_guide/).
+    Analogous to step 1 of the [Bank Account Data quick-start guide](https://developer.gocardless.com/bank-account-data/quick-start-guide/).

 2. `static Future<NordigenAccountInfoAPI> fromSecret({required String secretID, required String secretKey})` (static convenience method to generate interface using Secrets)

-    Call it with `secretID` and `secretKey` parameters which are the user's [User Secrets](https://ob.nordigen.com/user-secrets/).
+    Call it with `secretID` and `secretKey` parameters from the user's [GoCardless Bank Account Data credentials](https://developer.gocardless.com/bank-account-data/quick-start-guide/).

     Returns a `Future` that resolves to the initialized `NordigenAccountInfoAPI` object using the Access Token that was generated using the secrets.

-    Analogous to Step 1 of [Account Information API documentation](https://nordigen.com/en/account_information_documenation/integration/quickstart_guide/).
+    Analogous to step 1 of the [Bank Account Data quick-start guide](https://developer.gocardless.com/bank-account-data/quick-start-guide/).

 3. `static Future<Map<String, dynamic>> createAccessToken({required String secretID, required String secretKey})`

-    Call it with `secretID` and `secretKey` parameters which are the user's [User Secrets](https://ob.nordigen.com/user-secrets/).
+    Call it with `secretID` and `secretKey` parameters from the user's [GoCardless Bank Account Data credentials](https://developer.gocardless.com/bank-account-data/quick-start-guide/).

     Returns a `Future` that resolves to a `Map<String, dynamic>` containing the information about the Access Token that was generated using the secrets.